rhysstever/Eona/Organizations/Order of Whispers.md

+---
+dg-publish: false
+---

 # Order of Whispers
-The Order of Whispers is a secret organization that worships the evil deity [[Deities of Eona#Zaas the Whispered One | Zaas, the Whispered One]].
+The Order of Whispers is a secret organization that worships the evil deity Zaas, the Whispered One ([[Deities of Eona]]).

 ## Explosion in Opira
 The Order of Whispers are responsible for the [[Explosion in Opira]].